aizuon/binance-bot/README.md

 ## Liability

 The program provided in the repository is not a product nor an investing tool, but an educational asset.
-None of the contributors to this project are liable for any losses you may incur.
+None of the contributors to this project are liable for any losses the user may incur.